gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This feature addresses [GRADLE-2945] was contributed by [Biswa Dahal](https://github.com/ffos).

-### Task visibility is exposed in Tooling API

-Tasks and selectors accessible from the Tooling API now expose information about their [visibility](javadoc/org/gradle/tooling/model/Launchable.html) as the `public` property.

-### Groovy version upgraded to 2.3.6

-Gradle 2.1 includes Groovy 2.3.6, where Gradle 2.0 included Groovy 2.3.4.

-This is a non breaking change.
-All build scripts and plugins that work with Gradle 2.0 will continue to work without change.

 ### Support for the 'branch' attribute when publishing or resolving Ivy modules (i)

 The incubating [ivy-publish](userguide/publishing_ivy.html) plugin now supports setting the 'branch' attribute on the module being published: